Date of Award:

 Comparisons indicated that mothers who massaged their 12-month-old infants more than one time per week had infants who were statistically significantly more securely attached than infants of mothers who massaged their infants less than once per week, and were more securely attached than infants in the control group.
 Underlying mechanisms of change were not detected through the questionnaires used in this study.

-Jump, Vonda K., "Effects of Infant Massage on Aspects of the Parent-Child RElationship: An Experimental Manipulation" (1998).
-All Graduate Theses and Dissertations.
+Jump, Vonda K., "Effects of Infant Massage on Aspects of the Parent-Child Relationship: An Experimental Manipulation" (1998).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2547.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .